hayasix/dayly/README.rst

 Dropbox Folder
 ==============

-``dayly`` assumes that you runs Dayly with sync via Dropbox.
+``dayly`` assumes that you are running Dayly with sync via Dropbox.
 The sync directory must be ``~/Dropbox/Apps/Dayly``.
 Otherwise, you have to modify the source code, ``dayly.py``.
 This limitation will be removed in the near future.

 API Key
 =======